shiv-sundar/YotabitesRPackageDemos/README.md

 # YotabitesRPackageDemos

-Short R Markdown demos for specified R packages, along with the generated HTML files and data.
+Short R Markdown demos for specified R packages, along with the generated .md files and data.